Addressing the mind-body connection with integrated benefits

 Delivering a simpler, more connected care experience

-UnitedHealthcare Advocates, for instance, are trained to connect employees and members to clinical support through referrals to medical and behavioral clinicians and related programs.
+One way integration comes to life is through UnitedHealthcare Advocates, who are trained to connect employees to clinical support through referrals to medical and behavioral clinicians and related programs like behavioral health coaching designed to provide:

 • 24/7 access to content via phone, tablet or computer